2mdipro7/Real-Estate-Market-Analysis-UAE/README.md

 This project focused on data analysis and visualization using Tableau and Python, incorporating data scraped from the website PropertyFinder.ae.
 The objective was to analyze and gain insights from a dataset containing information about properties, agents, companies, amenities, and language.
 The dataset included various attributes such as property type, price, area, agent details, company information, and amenity names.

-We performed several tasks throughout the project and implemented various visualization techniques to better explore and understand the data.
-We also conducted web scraping from PropertyFinder.ae to gather the latest property data for our analysis.
+We performed several tasks throughout the project and implemented various visualization techniques to better explore and understand the Real Estate Market of UAE.
+To achieve that, we collected the data from scraping the PropertyFinder.ae website and then carefullu cleaned the data.
+After that we implemented some additional segmentation of the data to help with our analysis.

 Some of the key tasks and accomplishments include: